elm-community/elm-test/README.md

 * Not even your test modules can import unexposed functions, so test them only as the exposed interface uses them.
 Don't expose a function just to test it.
 Every exposed function should have tests.
 (If you practice TDD, this happens automatically!)
 * `elm-test` is designed to test functions, not effects.
 To test them, use [elm-testable](http://package.elm-lang.org/packages/avh4/elm-testable/latest).
 For integration or end-to-end testing, use your favorite PhantomJS or Selenium webdriver, such as Capybara.

+## Upgrading
+### From 0.17
+You will need to delete `elm-stuff` and `tests/elm-stuff`.

+If you are using the Node runner, you will need to pull down the new `Main.elm`: `curl -o tests/Main.elm https://raw.githubusercontent.com/rtfeldman/node-test-runner/master/templates/Main.elm`

-## Upgrading from the old elm-test
+### From the old elm-test
 [`legacy-elm-test`](http://package.elm-lang.org/packages/rtfeldman/legacy-elm-test/latest) provides a
 drop-in replacement for the `ElmTest 1.0` API, except implemented in terms of the current `elm-test`.
 It also includes support for `elm-check` tests.